-- 8.3 Any protest shall be made orally to the Referee by an athlete, by someone acting on their behalf or by an official representative of a team.
-Such person or team may protest only if they are competing in the same round of the event to which the protest (or subsequent appeal) relates (or are competing in a competition in which a team points score is being conducted).
-To arrive at a fair decision, the Referee should consider any available evidence which they think necessary, including a film or picture produced by an official video recorder, or any other available video evidence.
-The Referee may decide on the protest or may refer the matter to the Jury of Appeal.
-If the Referee makes a decision, there shall be a right of appeal to the Jury.
-Where the Referee is not accessible or available, the protest should be made to them through the Technical Information Centre. - 8.4 In a Running or Race Walking Event, - 8.4.1 if an athlete makes an immediate oral protest against having been charged with a false start, the Start Referee (or if one is not appointed, the relevant Running and Race Walking Events Referee) may, if they are in any doubt, allow the athlete to compete "under protest" in order to preserve the rights of all concerned.
-Competing "under protest" shall not be allowed if the false start was indicated by a World Athletics certified Start Information System, unless for any reason the Referee determines that the information provided by the System is obviously inaccurate. - 8.4.2 a protest may be based on the failure of the Starter to recall a false start or, under Rule 16.5 of the Technical Rules, to abort a start.
-The protest may be made only by, or on behalf of, an athlete who has completed the race.
-If the protest is upheld, any athlete who committed the false start or whose conduct should have led to the start being aborted, and who was subject to warning or disqualification according to Rules 16.5, 16.7, 16.8 or 39.8.3 of the Technical Rules, shall be warned or disqualified.
+- 8.4 In a Running or Race Walking Event, - 8.4.1 if an athlete makes an immediate oral protest against having been charged with a false start, the Start Referee (or if one is not appointed, the relevant Running and Race Walking Events Referee) may, if they are in any doubt, allow the athlete to compete "under protest" in order to preserve the rights of all concerned.
+Competing "under protest" should not be allowed if the false start was indicated by a World Athletics certified Start Information System, unless for any reason the Referee determines that the information provided by the System is obviously inaccurate.
+If an athlete is allowed to compete under protest, a red and white (diagonally halved) card shall be raised in front of the athlete. - 8.4.2 a protest may be based on the failure of the Starter to recall a false start or, under Rule 16.5 of the Technical Rules, to abort a start.
+The protest may be made only by, or on behalf of, an athlete who should normally have completed the race with bona fide effort.
+If the protest is upheld, any athlete who committed the false start or whose conduct should have led to the start being aborted, and who was subject to warning or disqualification according to Rules 16.5, 16.8 or 39.8.3 of the Technical Rules, shall be warned or disqualified.
 Whether or not there may be any warning or disqualification, the Referee shall have the authority to declare the event or part of the event void and that it or part of it shall be held again if in their opinion justice demands it.